-2 x 25 Meter Underwater Swim: Provide the member 3-minutes of rest between underwaters.
+2 x 25-Meter Underwater Swim: Provide the member 3-minutes of rest between underwaters.
 If members surface or break the water surface during any portion of the swim, the test will be stopped and considered a failure.
-Swimsuits and swim goggles/scuba mask are the only equipment items allowed.
-After completion of the underwater allow a 10 minute rest before next event.
+Swimsuits and swim goggles or scuba mask are the only equipment items allowed.
+After completion of the underwater swim, allow a 10-minute rest before next event.

-500 Meter Surface Swim: This swim is conducted using the freestyle, breaststroke or sidestroke.
+500-Meter Surface Swim: This swim is conducted using the freestyle, breaststroke or sidestroke.
 The swim is continuous (non-stop).
-If a member stops any time during the swim, the test will be stopped and considered a failure for the entire PAST.
-Swimsuit and goggles/scuba mask are the only equipment items allowed.
+If a member stops at any time during the swim, the test will end and be considered a failure for the entire PAST.
+Swimsuit and goggles or scuba mask are the only equipment items allowed.
 After completion of the swim, allow a 30-minute rest prior to the next event.

 Calisthenics: Four calisthenics exercises are evaluated, each with specific time parameters and specific exercise form mechanics.
 All members will exercise to either muscle failure or time completion, whichever occurs first.
 The intent is to have members do as many "good form" repetitions in the time allotted or when muscle failure is reached.
 Allow a 3-minute rest between each calisthenics exercise.

-Once in the PJ/CCT Candidate Course, you will be challenged physically for ten weeks in Lackland AFB, Texas.
-The first phase is known as Team Training and is 8 weeks long.
-It consists of extensive physical training with swimming, running, weight training, calisthenics and obstacle courses.
-Educational training such as medical and diving terminology, CPR, weapons qualifications, and dive physics are also part of the Candidate Course.
-Once a candidate finishes this phase of the training, he will have undergone some of the most challenging water survival training in the U.S. military.
+Once in the Candidate Course, candidates will be challenged physically for ten weeks at Lackland AFB, Texas.
+The program consists of extensive physical training with swimming, pool skills, running, weight training, calisthenics and obstacle courses.
+Educational training such as medical and diving terminology, CPR, and weapons qualifications are also part of the Candidate Course.
+Once a candidate finishes this phase of the training, they will have undergone some of the most challenging water survival training in the U.S. military.

-Training is extremely challenging both physically and mentally, but if you graduate and wear the maroon beret (PJ) or the scarlet beret (CCT), you will be one of the most highly trained combat medics in the world, able to handle the most stressful situations with ease.
+Training is extremely challenging both physically and mentally and you will be one of the most highly trained combat medics or air traffic controllers in the world, able to handle the most stressful situations with ease.
 Hats off to those who risk their lives so "That Others May Live."